exasol/pyexasol/doc/user_guide/getting_started.rst

 * For configuring usage of PyExasol, see :ref:`configuration`.
 * For more useful starting tips and examples, see :ref:`exploring_features` and, in particular, the :ref:`examples` page.
+* For an overview of the API, check out the :ref:`API` page.
 * As a user's needs with PyExasol become more advanced, check out the :ref:`advanced_topics`.